Adventure Travel

 [3] U.S. Department of State – Bureau of Consular Affairs travel advisory on motorcycle safety and licensing requirements in Indonesia

-[4] World Health Organization – Global Status Report on Road Safety, Southeast Asia regional data on motorcycle accident rates and tourist injuries
+[4] World Health Organization – Global Status Report on Road Safety, Southeast Asia regional data on motorcycle accident rates and tourist injuries.

 [5] International Automobile Federation (FIA) – Guidelines on international driving permits and cross-border vehicle operation regulations